 Pull – if you’ve thought ahead of any travel you’ve hopefully found a place that has a small gym but worry not, all these exercises can be done anywhere.
 If you have a gym the lat-pulldown machine provides an excellent resistance pull targeting the back & arms.
 If not lie on the floor & find something to place your legs under like a heavy table or sturdy chair, now pull your chest up towards the item & back to starting position.

 Rotate – ok this is a simple one.
 Aim to move your torso in a twist position.
 A simple seated position with legs slightly raised and twisting to look over your left shoulder then your right can do, but to simplify, the same can be done in standing position.
 If you desire you can hold a weight (any size) for extra resistance.

 Hinge – I like to have my torso on something flat like the benches you find in the gym but the same can be done on the floor.
-Just use your hip as the point of hinge and lift your legs up & down, being careful not to overarch the back by going ?as far as you can without the back arching to compensate
+Just use your hip as the point of the hinge and lift your legs up & down, being careful not to overarch the back by going as far as you can without the back arching to compensate.